 |A model named ‘x’ is already configured in project ‘y’||Model names must be unique within your Looker instance, even if they are in different projects|

-Use this link to edit or delete your model configuration.
-Here you can change which connections are available to the model.
+Use this link to edit your model configuration.
+On the destination page, you can change which connections are available to the model.

-You will not be able to re-name a model here.
-Models are named according to the filenames you use in the Models section of the Looker IDE (more details here).
+You can view the model name but not rename it.
+Models are named according to the filenames you use in the Models section of the Looker IDE, as described here).

-Deleting a project will remove it from all dev and production environments across your Looker instance.
+Using the Delete Project button will remove the project from all development and production environments across your Looker instance.

 Please be certain you want to delete a project before you do so.
 It cannot be undone and is difficult and laborious to recover.

 The Configured Projects (Ready to add LookML) section contains model configurations that were specified with a project name where the project has not been generated yet.

 Thus the Configured Projects (Ready to add LookML) section contains projects and models that are only configured, that do not yet have any LookML.